-The fluid level in the reservoir should be checked after the first 1,000 miles of driving and every 5,000 miles thereafter.
-Two level marks are stamped on the oil stick, one marked "Low" and the other marked "Full."
-The oil level should be maintained between these marks.
+The fluid level in the reservoir should be checked after the first 1,000 miles of driving and every 5,000 miles thereafter, and maintained about one-half inch above the filter element.

-Packard Twin Ultramatic Transmission fluid, which is available at all Packard Dealers, should be used for the power steering hydraulic system.
+Packard Automatic Transmission fluid, which is available at all Packard Dealers, should be used for the power steering hydraulic system.
 If this fluid is not available any "A" type automatic transmission fluid may be used which has an AQ-ATF number embossed on the top of the can.